Harworth Group's Story

 Demolition, clearance and remediation works were completed in 2018, which included permanently filling and capping the two mine shafts.
 Materials were retained and reused for roadbase and footpaths throughout the development wherever possible.

-The colliery’s original workshop will be retained and restored to maintain the heritage of the site and accommodate a range of community and leisure uses part of a new local centre.
+The colliery’s original workshop will be retained and restored to maintain the heritage of the site and accommodate a range of community and leisure uses as part of a new local centre.

 A new school will be delivered as part of the development.
-Incorporating a ‘forest school’ ethos, which aims to connect students with the outside world as far as possible, the school design will be future-proofed through the inclusion of a number of energy saving features including mechanical free ventilation and roof-mounted solar PV panels.
+Incorporating a ‘forest school’ ethos, which aims to connect students with the outside world as far as possible, the school design will be future-proofed through the inclusion of a number of energy-saving features including mechanical free ventilation and roof-mounted solar PV panels.

-Harworth has also recent partnered with Nottinghamshire County Council and two local universities to trial a 5G Innovation hub on-site as part of a wider initiative for the neighbouring Sherwood Forest to become the World’s first 5G ‘Connected Forest’.
+Harworth has also recently partnered with Nottinghamshire County Council and two local universities to trial a 5G Innovation hub on-site as part of a wider initiative for the neighbouring Sherwood Forest to become the World’s first 5G ‘Connected Forest’.

 In August 2021, grant funding was received from Places to Ride, a partnership between British Cycling, the DCMS and Sport England, to create a multi-use cycling facility at the heart of the development, including a “Learn to Ride” area and mini pump track, as well as a modular cycling hub.
 The new facility will connect to the various multi-use footpaths proposed for the site’s country park and enhance existing cycle path infrastructure in the area.
-As well as boosting the physical and mental wellbeing of local residents, the facility will provide a new cycling destination for the approximately 500,000 people who visit Sherwood Forest every year.
+As well as boosting the physical and mental well-being of local residents, the facility will provide a new cycling destination for the approximately 500,000 people who visit Sherwood Forest every year.